cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Many small improvements in the masks (user interface), e.g. elapsed-time dialog for the AKS test; text in about box can be marked and copied; time and number of found factors are shown at once in the factorization dialog;
-  menu "XOR" in analysis of ciphertext-only changed to "XOR / Vernam". xxxxx
+  menu "XOR" in analysis of ciphertext-only changed to "XOR / Vernam".

 - External PDFs on the internet now can be opened directly within the online help.